 Instagram geotags are a way for you to add location tags to your Instagram posts and other content.
 They appear as small text underneath usernames or hashtag names in feeds.

-You can set geotags to a specific location—like a coffee shop—and a general location like New York.
+You can set geotags to a specific location for Instagram users-like a coffee shop-and a general location like New York.
 You can also set custom locations, which individual users might use to avoid disclosing an exact location.
-For example, “Iceland, Somewhere Cold” is one way to use geotags without sharing too much information:
+For example, “Iceland, Somewhere Cold” is one way to use geotags without sharing too much information on the Instagram app:

 Bear in mind you can geotag locations no matter where you are (which will come in handy later).
 However, your mobile device location services will provide a default location option when you create new posts.